AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 - The circle's center; we'll call this point `(cx, cy)`.
 - The circle's radius, usually denoted as `r`.

 Well, it's exactly the same with SVGs!
-Here's a simple circle:
+Here's the markup for a simple circle:

 {% include codeHeader.html %}
 ```html